The Complexity of Distance-$r$ Dominating Set Reconfiguration: Polynomial-Time Algorithms

 Observe that for all $s_j \in \mathcal{A}_{12}$, $s_js_iuf(s_j)$ must form a shortest $s_jf(s_j)$-path in $G$; otherwise (i.e., $s_jus_if(s_j)$ forms a shortest $s_jf(s_j)$-path in $G$), by swapping the targets of $s_i$ and $s_j$, we obtain a bijection with a total sum $\sum_{i = 1}^k\dist_G(s_i, f(s_i))$ smaller than $M^\star$, which contradicts our assumption.
 (Note that in the latter case, $\dist_G(s_i, f(s_j)) + \dist_G(s_j, f(s_i)) = 1 + 2 = 3 < \dist_G(s_i, f(s_i)) + \dist_G(s_j, f(s_j)) = 2 + 3 = 5$.)
 It remains to handle all tokens on $s_j \in \mathcal{A}_{12}$, one token at a time, as follows: \begin{itemize} \item Pick an $s_j \in \mathcal{A}_{12}$ and slide its token one step directly to $s_i$ (which is currently unoccupied).
 This can be done because $s_i \in K$. \item Slide the token currently placed on $u$ to $f(s_j)$.
 This can be done because $s_i$ now has a token. \item Slide the token currently on $s_i$ to $u$.
 This can be done because $u \in K$. \item Remove $s_j$ from $\mathcal{A}_{12}$. \item Repeat the process until $\mathcal{A}_{12} = \emptyset$. \end{itemize} After every token on vertices in $\mathcal{A}_{12}$ is handled, we can simply move the last token on $u$ directly to $f(s_i)$.
 Intuitively, what we are doing in the above process is to slide the token that is originally on $s_i$ to $f(s_j)$ and the token that is originally on $s_j$ to $u$ via $s_i$, all of which can be done using exactly three token-slides along the shortest $s_jf(s_j)$-path $s_js_iuf(s_j)$ (of length exactly $3$)\footnote{Intuitively, one may think of this as in order to achieve $M^\star$ token-slides, here we have three token-slides to use, and as long as we do not use more, we are fine.}.
 Thus, in this case, our constructed $\sfTS$-sequence has length exactly $M^\star$.

 \item To complete our construction, we consider the case where $u$ has a token.
-In this case, we simply slide that token to $f(s_i)$ (which can be done because $s_i \in K$ currently has a token) and reduce to the case where $u$ has no token.
+In this case, we simply slide that token to $f(s_i)$ (which can be done because $s_i \in K$ currently has a token) and move to the case where $u$ has no token.
+After all tokens on vertices in $\mathcal{A}_1$ are \textit{handled}, we simply skip the final step of moving the token on $u$ to $f(s_i)$ as we have already done that from the beginning.
 Again, our constructed $\sfTS$-sequence has length exactly $M^\star$. \end{itemize}

 \item \textbf{Case~B: $\dist_G(s_i, f(s_i)) = 1$.} In this case, $f(s_i)$ may be either in $S$ or in $K$.

 \begin{itemize} \item We first consider the case $f(s_i) \in S$.
 In this situation, $\mathcal{A}_2 = \emptyset$, and therefore, we need to \textit{handle} only tokens on vertices in $\mathcal{A}_1$.
 If every vertex in $K$ has a token, and since $|K| \geq 2$, there must be at least one vertex $u \neq s_i \in K$ having a token.
 Thus, we first directly slide the token on $s_i$ to $f(s_i)$.
 Again, we can partition $\mathcal{A}_1$ into two disjoint subsets $\mathcal{A}_{11}$ and $\mathcal{A}_{12}$, where $\mathcal{A}_{11}$ consists of all $s_j \in \mathcal{A}_1$ such that there exists a shortest $s_jf(s_j)$-path in $G$ that does not contain $u$, and $\mathcal{A}_{12}$ consists of all $s_j \in \mathcal{A}_1$ such that every shortest $s_jf(s_j)$-path in $G$ contains $u$.